scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

 }
 ```

-The lambda processes these events and returns an "action" (see below).
+The Lambda processes these events and returns an "action" (see below).
 The "InvocationEventType" is the key that the code needs to act on.
 Examples of these are:

 * NEW_INBOUND_CALL
 * NEW_OUTBOUND_CALL